Something went wrong.

 Need help?
 Check out our Help Centre.

-For three years running I’ve stayed on the southern edge of Marseille, mesmerised by the sea views and swimming in the calanques, the rocky coves that stretch from the city, along the Calanques national park, and on towards the town of Cassis.
+For three years running I’ve stayed on the southern edges of Marseille, mesmerised by the sea views and swimming in the calanques, the rocky coves that stretch from the city, along the Calanques national park, and on towards the town of Cassis.

-The neo-Byzantine Basilica of Notre-Dame de la Garde – who’s nickname is la Bonne Mère, or the Good Mother – watches over the bay, welcoming everyone arriving by sea, whether from Corsica and Sardinia, or Algeria, Morocco and Tunisia.
+Unlike Barcelona, Marseille has always looked out, across the Mediterranean, and not inland.
+The neo-Byzantine Basilica of Notre-Dame de la Garde – who’s nickname is la Bonne Mère, or the Good Mother – watches over the bay, welcoming everyone arriving by boat, whether from Corsica and Sardinia, or the North African countries of Algeria, Morocco and Tunisia.

 The Vieux-Port is also the place to catch a boat to the island of Château D’If, the setting for Alexandre Dumas’ The Count of Monte Cristo.
 Boats – and the sound of boats – are entwined with daily life in Marseille.